gsbdarc/rcpedia_mockup/docs/_user_guide/best_practices_parallel_processing_python.md

 In the above script, we are setting a few environment variables to limit the number of cores that `numpy` wants to use.
 In this case, we are setting the number of cores to 1.
 Then using `multiprocessing` package, we can create a parallel region in our code with the `Pool` object which will run a function `f` in parallel 100 times (for each of 100 elements in the `data` list).

-On the yens, before we start running the script, let's login in a second terminal window so we can monitor our CPU usage.
+On the yens, before we start running the script, let's log into a second terminal window so we can monitor our CPU usage.
 Remember to login to the same yen machine!
 Check which yen you are on in terminal 1 by typing `hostname` then `ssh` to the same yen in terminal 2.
-For example, running `hostname` might output
+For example, running `hostname` might output:

 ```{.yaml .no-copy title="Terminal Output"}
 yen4